| uploaded 7/17/2000 A Conversation with a Driver about the Load Sensitivity

 stiffen the rear to get a car to rotate but risk gaining wheel

+spin at the same time.
 I would also imagine that during weight transfer/roll, an

 anti-roll bar actually helps transfer more weight to the loaded